 The One Show

-The One Show is the world's most prestigious award show in advertising, design and digital marketing.
-For 50 years, the Gold Pencil has been regarded as one of the top prizes in the creative industry.
-The One Show has had a rich legacy of honoring some of the most groundbreaking ideas, created by some of the most remarkable minds in creativity.
+The One Show is the world's most prestigious award show in advertising and design.
+For over 50 years, the Gold Pencil has been regarded as one of the top prizes in the creative industry.
+The One Show has a rich legacy of honoring some of the most groundbreaking ideas, created by some of the most remarkable minds in creativity.

 Category